EMERGING MARKETS-Brazil's real set to recoup weekly losses as dollar slides

 Jan 6 (Reuters) - Latin American currencies rallied on Friday, with the Brazilian real looking to recoup this week's losses after data showing a moderation in U.S. wage growth hurt the dollar.

-The real BRL= jumped almost 2% to 5.25 per dollar - its strongest level since Dec.
-29, while the Colombian peso COP=, Chilean peso CLP= and Mexican peso MXN= rose in the range of 0.8% to 1.8%.
+The real BRL= jumped 2.1% to 5.23 per dollar - its strongest level since Dec.
+29, while the Colombian peso COP=, Chilean peso CLP= and Mexican peso MXN= rose in the range of 1.1% to 2.2%.

 The dollar wilted against its major peers =USD after data showed the U.S. economy added jobs at a solid clip in December but investors took solace from a moderation in wage gains that could put the Federal Reserve on course for smaller rate hikes.